Florida Solar Panels

 Solar in Florida

-Florida ranks 2nd in the nation for residential solar installations—and for good reason.
-With abundant sunshine year-round and electricity prices that have increased 26% since 2020, more homeowners are turning to solar panels for home use to manage rising energy costs.
+Florida ranks 2nd in the nation for residential solar installations — and it’s easy to understand why.
+With sunshine year-round and electricity prices climbing 26% since 2020, more Florida homeowners are turning to solar to take control of their energy costs.

 Florida Solar Panel Cost